 What States Allow You to Get an LPCC License?

 Now that we’re up to speed on what an LPCC license is, we can delve deeper into where this license can be obtained.
 As previously mentioned, the title of LPCC only exists in certain states, even though counselors exist nationwide.
-Seven different states have the specific credential of a Licensed Professional Clinical Counselor:
+Six different states have the specific credential of a Licensed Professional Clinical Counselor:

 The terms LPCC and Licensed Professional Clinical Counselor have the same meaning.
 However, there is a difference between an LPCC and a standard Licensed Professional Counselor (LPC).
 Both of these licenses permit the practice of counseling, but the LPCC will often have more of a specific focus on mental health; the LPC is broader and may include career counseling, rehabilitation counseling, marriage and family therapists, and other areas not directly related to mental health.
 There are areas of opportunity to advance as an LPCC, meaning that a person could potentially open their own practice or serve as a mentor to LPCCs new to the field of counseling.